 JB: Is there a solidarity between indie labels?

 AW: “You’d like to think so, wouldn’t you?
 But however alternative it is, it’s still showbusiness and it’s a very bitchy world.
 I try and keep out of it.
 There’s a certain amount of competitiveness, I’d imagine.
 I don’t know because I don’t compete – I’m not particularly ambitious or competitive.
-I’ve got lots of friends that run independent labels and we’re good friends, but I’m sure there’s people that run indie labels that if I met them I would think they’re totally insufferable.
-It’s like any business, there’s camaraderie and backbiting.
+I’ve got lots of friends that run independent labels and we’re good friends, but I’m sure there are people that run indie labels that if I met them I would think they’re totally insufferable.
+It’s like any business, there are camaraderie and backbiting.
 But the underground has always fed the overground, but now that turnover time between underground and overground can be a matter of weeks or months instead of a matter of years as it used to be, because of the internet and the spread of information.”

 JB: Is there a state of independents?